oasis-tcs/odata-specs/odata-url-conventions/5 Query Options.md

 ```
 :::

-A property MUST NOT appear in more than one expand item.
+A path MUST NOT appear in more than one expand item.

 Query options can be applied to an expanded navigation property by
 appending a semicolon-separated list of query options, enclosed in